EV Range and Battery

 What is the Range of a Solterra?

 On average, most electric vehicles have an EV range of more than 100 miles on a single charge.
-However, when determining how many miles an electric car can go, it’s important to remember the various factors that play a role in range potential—as well as all the features a particular EV offers.
+However, when determining how far an electric car will go, it’s important to remember the various factors that play a role in range potential—as well as all the features a particular EV offers.

 For example, the Subaru Solterra EV SUV delivers a competitive range that can accommodate a variety of driving needs, while prioritizing safety and comfort.
 Designed to handle the most challenging terrains and weather conditions with the same ease and excitement as any combustion engine vehicle, the Solterra is built to provide sustainable power on your daily commute or adventuring on the open road.

-Multiple factors and variables can affect the range of an electric car – including some that may change from trip to trip.
+Multiple factors and variables can affect electric car ranges – including some that may change from trip to trip.
 To better understand what to expect from your EV and how to plan your drives most efficiently, keep the following factors in mind:

 • Battery size: The capacity of your battery pack, in kilowatt hours (kWh), plays a role in determining EV range.
-Higher kWh often, but not always, correspond with higher range for an EV.
+Typically, the higher the kWh in the battery, it often, but not always, corresponds with higher range for an EV.

 • Outdoor temperature: EV batteries are sensitive to extreme temperatures.
 Excessive hot or cold weather requires other systems within the vehicle to work harder, meaning battery efficiency and range can take a hit.